algolia/api-clients-automation/doc/CTS.md

 ## How to add a new language

-- Create a template in `test/CTS/templates/<your language>/requests.mustache` that parse a array of test into your test framework of choice
+- Create a template in `test/CTS/templates/<your language>/requests.mustache` that parses an array of tests into the test framework of choice

 When writing your template, here is a list of variables accessible from `mustache`: